vosaul/status.im/source/keycard_api/sdk/create_wallet.md

 ## Generating keys on-card

 This is the simplest and safest method, because the generated wallet never leaves the card and there is no "paper backup" to keep secure.
-It is possible to create secure duplicates of the wallet on other Keycards, with a mechanism described in later chapters.
+Using a multi-sig wallet can solve the problem of backups, by having multiple cards signers for the wallet.
 Using the SDK, you simply do

 ```java
 cmdSet.generateKey().checkOK();